Dharmendrastm/Web-Scraping/README.md

+What is web scraping?

+In a simple words, webscraping is a process of extracting data from websites.

+It involves fetching HTML content from web pages and then parsing and extracting desired information from that content.

+** HTTP Response :- status code, metadata, html code to render on web browser, multi-media files.

+There are mainly three steps

+1. HTTP Request Using Python Program.

+2. Extracting useful data

+3. Data processing and storing

+#Steps involved in web scraping.

+01. Fetching HTML Content

+02. Parsing HTML

+03. Extracting useful data

+04. Data processing and storing

+# Pre-requisites:-

+1. Python programming language.
+2. Basic of HTML

+Tools required
+1. python
+2. PIP Tool to install required libraries

 # 🔧 Python Libraries for Web Scraping (Basic to Advanced)

 | 📦 Library Name     | 📄 Kaam Kya Hai? |